 This is an essential page for you to read if you are going to be getting one of my puppies.

-We are pretty much asked from when the pups are 2 days of age what their temperaments are like.
-So, just to make it clear, it takes weeks for us to understand what the pups are like.
+It does take us a few weeks to work out the temperament of the pups, where we may start to see the extremes as early as 5.5weeks.
 I would rather wait as long as possible to determine which pup goes where, because for the sake of a few days, I think it’s best, like I’m sure you do, that I have as much clarity as possible.
 And I want to introduce the pups to a range of situations over several weeks, and noises to see how they react and interact.
 So it may be important for you to quell your enthusiasm to give me the necessary time and space to go through that process.
 We do not make those decisions in a 20 minute period, like some programs do.
 I consider the selection of your pup a very serious process which takes lengthy time and consideration, and we want to get this match as close as possible.

 With the female pups there will be a little lump where the operation took place for desexing.
 This will disappear in about 2 weeks.
 All pups have a small tattoo in their ear which indicates they are desexed.
 All pups are vet checked before they leave when they have their C5 vaccination.
 They will not need another vaccination until 12 months from now.
 They are also wormed again 3 days before leaving.
 I’d suggest worming again at 4, 6, & 12 months, and onwards after that.